March 1, 2021

 What are the key clinical characteristics of COVID-19?

-Person to person viral transmission is now firmly entrenched locally within the United States and appears to be better controlled in states with lockdown measures and mask mandates.
+Person to person viral transmission is firmly entrenched within the United States and although it appears to be better controlled in states with lockdown measures and mask mandates, high viral spread appears to be present now in most states, although COVID-19 cases, hospitalizations, and deaths across the United States appear to have stabilized or are on the decline from earlier significant peaks.
 On January 22, 2020, the CDC reported one case of COVID-19 infection within the United States.
-As of October 5, 2020, the CDC is reporting almost 7.4 million cases and 210,000 deaths in this country.
+As of March 1, 2021, the CDC is reporting more than 28 million cases and 500,000 deaths in this country.

-Most transmission is thought to be via droplet spread and through fomites, and some studies suggest that the virus may remain viable on surfaces for up to three days, possibly longer.
-Many have argued that “superspreader” events reflect aerosolized transmission and in fact on October 5 the Centers for Disease Control and Prevention acknowledged that people can sometimes become infected with the novel coronavirus through airborne transmission.
+Most transmission is thought to be via droplet spread and less likely through fomites, although some studies suggest that the virus may remain viable on surfaces for up to three days, possibly longer.
+Many have argued that “superspreader” events reflect aerosolized transmission and in fact on October 5 the CDC acknowledged that people can sometimes become infected with the novel coronavirus through airborne transmission.
 This finding highlights the risk of spreading the disease in enclosed spaces with inadequate ventilation and over distances greater than six feet.
 The CDC recommends the use of appropriate PPE for any aerosol generating procedures, which includes testing patients (nasal swabs), the use of nebulizers, peak flow meters, and spirometry.
 Transmission also occurs unequivocally from both asymptomatic and pre-symptomatic individuals.

 Up to 80% of cases of COVID-19 are considered mild to moderate, including both pneumonia and non-pneumonia subtypes, 13.8% have severe disease and 6.1% are critical, presenting with respiratory failure, septic shock, and/or multiple organ dysfunction/failure.
 The proportion of patients with truly asymptomatic presentation (who don’t otherwise ultimately present with symptoms) is not known.
 Disease in children is uncommon and mild, with only a very small proportion of those aged under 19 years developing severe (2.5%) or critical disease (0.2%).